Mrprofessor/yelpcamp/readme.md

 * Name
 * Image
+* Description

-# Layout and BAsic Styling
+# Layout and Basic Styling
 * Create our header and footer partials
 * Add in Bootstrap